Decimus Valerius Asiaticus: Descendants

 Some historians have concluded that Asiaticus married Lollia Saturnina, a woman surmised was the sister of Lollia Paulina, the third wife of the emperor Caligula.
 However, Bernard Kavanagh has argued not only that it is more likely that Saturnina was not Asiaticus' wife, but the wife of his son, but also that, as a consequence, Lollia Saturnina was likely the niece of Lollia Paulina.

 Regardless of the identity of his wife, an inscription found at Tibur provides information about the identity of his son, Decimus Valerius Asiaticus, and grandson, Marcus Lollius Paulinus Decimus Valerius Asiaticus Saturninus.
 It is possible that Asiaticus had other children.

 Land, property and benefactions

 Asiaticus invested the major part of his money in real property.
 According to inscriptional evidence, he owned properties in Gaul, Egypt, and Italy.
 We know he specifically owned estates in the Egyptian towns of Euhemeria and Philadelphia.

 Within three years of his death, Asiaticus' properties were confiscated by the state.

-In Vienna, Asiaticus and his brother financed construction designed to beautify the city.
-An inscription found in North Vienna marks the tomb of the Scaenici Asiaticiani, a comedy troupe which owed its existence to a certain Asiaticus, perhaps Decimus Valerius Asiaticus or his father.
+In Vienne, Asiaticus and his brother financed construction designed to beautify the city.
+An inscription found in North Vienne marks the tomb of the Scaenici Asiaticiani, a comedy troupe which owed its existence to a certain Asiaticus, perhaps Decimus Valerius Asiaticus or his father.
 According to another inscription, one of the freedmen of Asiaticus was known to have become a very wealthy man, and probably owned properties in Lugdunum.